603 - Instructional Arrangements

 The district will monitor the online activities of students and will educate students about appropriate online behavior, including interacting on social networking sites and chat rooms.
 Students will also be educated on cyberbullying, including awareness and response.
 Employees will provide age appropriate training for students who use the Internet.
 The training provided will be designed to promote the district’s commitment to:

-1. The standards and acceptable use of Internet services as set for in district policy;
+1. The standards and acceptable use of Internet services as set forth in district policy;

 2. Student safety with regard to: